JustonDavies/go_browser_data_synthesizer/README.md

-Browser Data Synthesizer
+Browser Forensics
 ==========

-This project exists as a simple multi-platform application to read and write large amounts of typically user-driven browser data such as:
+This project exists as a simple multi-platform application to:
+  - Read/Write the following through a common interface
     - History
     - Cookies
     - Credentials (limited)
     - Bookmarks
+  - Backup data to a secure common interface
+  - Restore a set of common interface data into a given browser

 Development
 ===========

-`justondavies/go_browser_activity_synthesizer` is developed using Docker.
+This project is developed using Docker.

 ### Project Structure
 The project is follows the established paradigms in [golang standards project-layout](https://github.com/golang-standards/project-layout) project and is broken down into the following directory structure: